abulnaga1/personal-website/content/authors/admin/_index.md

   - Visitors
 ---

-I am a 2nd year PhD student working under the supervision of Professor Nathalie de Leon in the department of Electrical Engineering at Princeton University.
+I am a 2nd year PhD student working under the supervision of Professor [Nathalie de Leon](https://sites.google.com/view/deleonlab/home) in the department of Electrical Engineering at Princeton University.
-My research focuses on the design and fabrication of semiconductor nanophotonic devices for interfacing with quantum defects (colour centres) in diamond.
+My research focuses on the design and fabrication of semiconductor nanophotonic devices for interfacing with quantum defects in diamond.
 With this platform I seek to explore key quantum communication network building block experiments such as spin-photon entanglement at telecom communication wavelengths.